kljr/SpringboardDDEV/README.md

 Copy `example.local.config.yml` to `local.config.yml`.

-Run `composer update` from inside the repository folder
+Run `composer install` from inside the repository folder and follow the prompts.

-Copy the contents of `templates/bashrc` to your .bashrc file, and set the correct path for the PATH_TO_SB_VALET constant.
-This will provide the aliases and shortcuts that make it easier to manage Springboard Valet and navigate among multiple sites.
+If you don't want to automatically install the shell commands and drush aliases, you'll need to manually copy the files from the templates directory to the correct locations.

 After the initial install, if you want to create additional Springboard sites besides the two default sites, update local.config.yml with your new site info.